 Below you’ll find information about the festival in years when it does take place.
-You’ll also find a video of the Shipyards area in December of 2020 (so in a year when there isn’t a festival, but the place is still all lit up and looking festive).
+You’ll also find a video of the Shipyards area in December of 2020 (so in a year when there wasn’t a festival, but the place was still all lit up and looking festive).

 Christmas Festival at the Shipyards

 Communities all across the Lower Mainland hold winter holiday celebrations where they light their city’s giant Christmas trees, offer family-friendly activities and enjoy live entertainment.
 The Shipyards Christmas Festival is the City of North Vancouver’s official Christmas event and it’s free!

 The North Shore event usually takes place in the Shipyards District in the late afternoon and evening of the Saturday of the first weekend in December (with the artisan market continuing on the Sunday too).

 In 2019 the festival took place on Saturday, November 30th, from 3:00 pm until 7:00 pm.
 The Shipyards Christmas Market, meanwhile, ran from 1:00 pm until 9:00 pm on the Saturday and then again on the Sunday from 10:00 am to 5:00 pm.

 Unfortunately, because of the coronavirus pandemic, the Shipyards Christmas Market didn’t happen in 2020, and nor did the festival (except as a virtual event online).
 Dates and details for the 2021 festival are to be determined.